coordinature/coordinature.github.io/development/applications/familysigns/content/en/questions.md

 ### start evaluation - for initiator
 *with the goal of knowing how the study is going, and the use of how the tool is working.
 If there is any need for change or iterations that can be made now, to improve the study.*

 - Did all of the family members create their first gesture?
 - Can you see a moment in the future where using this type of gesturing is useful?
-Describe a moment in the future where you are using gestures.
+Describe the moment.
 - Which family members will benefit the most from creating gestures?
 Why?
 - How can your family benefit from making gestures?